bimsina/wallpaper/README.md

 # Wallpaper App made with Flutter
  This is a wallpaper app made with flutter.<br>

+ This is just a UI demo.
 If you want to learn how to apply an image as wallpaper, check out [reWalls](https://github.com/bimsina/reWalls)

 ## Concepts used:
 <ul>